danielbcarvalho/vida-leve-website/README.md

 ## Features

-* Create, edit and delete posts from a login user
+* Create, edit and delete posts from a login user.

 ## Installation - npm
 * express